psimsa/cmdline/README.md

 Single line base64 converter packaged as dotnet tool.

 ## updatetools
 dotnet-updatetools is a tool that updates all local or global tools to the latest version.
+Runs in 4 processes.